asynx-dev/www/docs/blog/20/5-gettig_started_to_vitis_acceleration_flow_with_zynq_7000.md

 ## Vector Add Example

 The example we will run in this tutorial is a vector addition example.
-Two vectors that are build up with 4096 random numbers will be  vector summed on both host which is Zynq Cortex A9 CPU and in vector_add kernel which is programmed to Zynq programmable logic.
-Results from device and from host will be then compared within host.
+Two vectors that are filled with 4096 random numbers will be vector summed on both host which is Zynq Cortex A9 CPU and in `vector_add` kernel which is programmed in Zynq programmable logic.
+Results from the device and from the host will be then compared on the host.
 Success and fail status will be returned on terminal screen of host.

 ## Required Tools and Files